jamestiotio/solvent/README.md

 ## TODOs

-- [ ] Add a dropdown for the user to select different schedulers.
 - [ ] Provide an option for the user to generate multiple images at once.
-- [ ] Integrate the `img2img` Stable Diffusion pipeline into the add-on as well.
+- [ ] Integrate the `img2img` Stable Diffusion pipeline into the add-on as well to generate variations of input texture conditioned on prompt.
 - [ ] Add image upscaler module.
 - [ ] Add material map generator module (normal map, displacement map, roughness map).
 - [ ] Add support to use MPS acceleration on M1 Mac once the [relevant PyTorch version](https://pytorch.org/blog/introducing-accelerated-pytorch-training-on-mac/) becomes stable.